PattersonProject/fetchdate/readme.md

 ##Improvements for next iteration

 * Add edit functionality to playdates and places.
-* Add place to playdate listings
 * Move all dates and times to unix format.
-Currently date and time counts on user using correct format
+Currently date and time counts on user entiring correct format
 * Form validation on client and server side
 * Better default values for pets birthday (also age reporting)
 * Error handeling especially around geocoding